 Advance care planning requires a number of conversations so that patients can clarify and articulate their wishes for future care with their families.
-These conversations which can happen at various times and stages are fluid and dynamic.
-What is important is that advance care planning should be a process rather than a single event.234 Some think that a DNR or do not resuscitate order constitutes advance care planning.
+These conversations, which can happen at various times and stages, are fluid and dynamic.
+The conversations should occur in a non-stressful environment, where possible.
+What is important is that advance care planning should be a process rather than a single event.
+Some think that a DNR or do not resuscitate order constitutes advance care planning.
 Though it is part of ACP, ACP is much more than that.
-ACP involves conferences, and defined wishes for the goals of medical treatment, the continuation of treatment, and the discontinuation of treatment.
-Advance care planning may result in the creation of an advance directive or living will or it may simply be a verbal account of previously expressed wishes.5
+ACP involves conversations, preferences and defined wishes for the goals of medical treatment - the initiation, continuation and discontinuation of treatment.
+Advance care planning may result in the creation of an advance directive or living will or it may simply be a verbal account of previously expressed wishes.